-Taking into account the technical quality required for this new entity, it was deemed appropriate that there be a previous implementation period before the transfer of responsibilities, a sui generis step in the creation of specialized technical agencies in our country.
+Considering the technical nature required for this new organization, it was deemed appropriate that there be a previous implementation period before the transfer of duties, a sui generis step in the creation of specialized technical agencies.
 The purpose was for Senace to have trained personnel, approved public management instruments, and the goods, services and economic resources required to perform efficiently the functions entrusted.

-During the 2012-2015 period, Senace has built its institutional structures gradually, strengthening the professional skills of its personnel, the coordination with other authorities at different government levels, and developing technical guidelines in order to ensure an effective and transparent assessment process.
+During the 2012-2015 period, Senace has built its institutional structure gradually, strengthening the professional skills of its personnel, the coordination with other authorities at different government levels, and developing technical guidelines to ensure an effective and transparent assessment process.

-For the implementation process of this new agency, some stages were established28 which should be governed by the principles of preclusion, fulfillment of conditions, predictability, transparency in the implementation process, capacity building, and gradualness.
+For the implementation process of this new agency, some stages were established which were governed by the principles of preclusion, predictability, transparency, capacity building, and gradualness.